edonnellan/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

 Ever wanted to send a link to someone that won't take up your whole phone screen?
 What about trying to post something on social media where you have limited characters?
-Well, no longer will you be at the peril of ugly lengthy urls in your favourite influencers bio.
+Well, no longer will you be at the peril of ugly lengthy urls in your favourite influencer's bio.
 TinyApp is here to save the day!

 ## Final Product